lalaithion/MonadPaper/monads.md

 digits = Parser.oneof('0123456789').many1()
 ```

 Now, we need to express an optional decimal place, followed by one of more digits.
+Remember, the `+` will parse one, and then the other, and then concatenate their results.

 ```python
 decimal = (Parser.char('.') + digits).optional()
 ```

 Now, we need an exponent part, which is pretty simple given the above.
 However, we do need one additional component, a sign.
+The `|` symbol will parse one or the other of the two things on either side of it.

 ```python
 sign = (Parser.char('+') | Parser.char('-')).optional()